-Augmented Site Search
+What is Augmented Site Search?

 In the context of a general website, an augmented site search refers to a search facility that uses information on a separate website or platform in order to make the product searching process easier.
 The main advantage of an augmented site search is that it would typically allow for faster, more accurate, and specific searches.